svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_esp32_repl/index.md

 expectation is that it is a lisp expression.
 This string is then parsed and the result of parsing is evaluated.

-If the `:quit` comman is issued, heap and symbol representations are freed and the task quits.
+If the `:quit` command is issued, heap and symbol representations are freed and the task quits.
 In this setup this results in the RTOS rebooting and we end up right back in the REPL, but fresh.